Mariposa Bakery

 High fidelity prototype of Mariposa's responsive website on desktop

-A beloved local cafe and bakery in the heart of Cambridge, Massachusetts.
+A beloved local cafe and bakery in the heart of Cambridge, Massachusetts in need of an online ordering redesign.

 Project type: End-to-end responsive website and mobile redesign + branding